-- Class teachers and Teaching assistants can request support for any child by speaking to Miss Woolley or Mrs Quilliam.
-These requests will then be considered and time built in as appropriate with an individual, bespoke plan devised for the child and their needs. - Parents are encouraged to share concerns with their child's class teacher, either within an informal chat or a more formal meeting can be arranged if desired. - Children can approach the Well Being Champions to request support for themselves also.
+- Class teachers and Teaching assistants can request support for any child by speaking to Mrs Coe or Mrs Yarwood.
+These requests will then be considered and time built in as appropriate with an individual, bespoke plan devised for the child and their needs. - Parents are encouraged to share concerns with their child's class teacher, either within an informal chat or a more formal meeting can be arranged if desired. - Children often approach the Well Being Champions to request support for themselves which is actively encouraged.